LiskArchive/lisk-sdk/framework/src/modules/README.md

 ## Description

-Modules are logics to define state changes which will be executed on-chain meaning that it will be a part of the blockchain protocol.
+Modules are logic which define state changes that are executed on-chain, meaning that it will be a part of the blockchain protocol.

 ### Custom Modules